 Also, one more tip would be the use of online wallets like Skrill (better know as Moneybookers) or Neteller to move your money around.
 But I do have to give out a word of caution, in relation to these online wallets, and that is to never keep large sums of money for more than a couple of days, because a lot of people, myself included, have had their online wallets account closed with significant sums of money never being returned.
 Also, many bookmakers exclude you from their promotions if you use online wallets for your deposits.
 Neteller is especially useful since it can offer you a real as well as a virtual Mastercard, which is accepted at most online bookmakers.
 Moneybookers have this option as well, only is has much larger fees.

 That’s about it.
-As far as I can tell, I covered about everything that needed to be covered in order to be able to build a bankroll for sports trading, absolutely risk-free.
+As far as I can tell, I covered about everything that needed to be covered in order to be able to build a bankroll for sports trading.
 If you have any questions or feedback you can either contact me, or preferably leave a comment below.